JiachengHou-PnR/UCRCS120B_WSL/AVRDUDE_on_Windows_with_WSL.md

 2. (Optional) Connecting to GitHub with SSH

     You don't have to use a SSH key to access GitHub, but I think it's easier this way.
 You can also skip this step if you have already done so.

+    Alternatively, you can also follow [this guide](https://help.github.com/en/github/using-git/caching-your-github-password-in-git) to cache your login credentials and connect with HTTPS.

     1. Check if you have ssh key or not